 Your attorney might first draft a demand letter, which is a more formal claim for compensation that details your side of the story, the dollar amount of the vehicle damage and/or bodily injuries sustained in the accident, and why the other driver was at fault.
 The insurance company most likely will feel compelled to provide a specific reason why the claim was denied, or will reverse its decision outright.
 It also may offer just a portion of the damages demanded.

 And if you (or your lawyer) suspect that the insurer engaged in any improper claims practice prohibited by state law, an additional claim on those grounds may get their attention in a claim letter.
 For instance, Illinois statute (215 ILCS 5/154.6) lists numerous acts prohibited as improper claims practice, including the refusal to pay claims without conducting a reasonable investigation based on all available information.

 If the insurance company has a formal appeals process -- and many of them do -- then your attorney may have a better opportunity to negotiate a settlement, as opposed to a one-sided demand for damages.
 This may include the use of arbitration to resolve the matter.
 Some states, including New Jersey, require insurers to provide a formal appeals process for denied claims.

 When Does it Make Sense to File a Lawsuit?

 If the insurer denies your attorney's claim, you may consider filing a lawsuit against the insurance company.
 But keep in mind, your attorney will not want to put much effort into a claim that either has little chance of succeeding or where they suspect you haven't given them the whole story (or are lying outright).
 In some cases, the cost of a lawsuit may outweigh the amount of damages, which means even a victory in court could end up costing more than doing nothing.

-Get a Free Evaluation of Your Insurance Claim
+Get Legal Help For Your Insurance Claim

 Contact a qualified auto accident attorney to make sure your rights are protected.